Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Data Driven Event-Triggered MTD

 The attack identification algorithm is illustrated in Fig. \ref{fig:recovery} and Algorithm \ref{alg:recovery}.
-As shown in Fig. \ref{fig:recovery}, the physics information is encoded through the measurement equation \eqref{eq:measure_nonlinear_1} and the SE \eqref{eq:se_nonlinear} when projecting the attack measurement on the normal manifold defined by the LSTM-AE detector.
-The main component of Algorithm \ref{alg:recovery} is to recover $\bm{z}_T^{nor}$ seen by both the BDD and the LSTM-AE detector.
-In line 3, the state estimation of the previous measurement is used as the warm start of the iteration.
-The Adam optimiser \cite{kingma2014adam} is used to minimise the weighted loss $\mathcal{E}^k$ \eqref{eq:energy_function} through backpropagation.
-Iteration in lines 5-14 is terminated if the reconstruction loss \eqref{eq:lstm_loss} is lower than the threshold $\tau$ or the maximum iteration number $ite_{max}$ is achieved.
-The minimum iteration number $ite_{min}$ is designed for warm-up purposes.
-Finally, the attack vector can be identified by subtraction on line 15.
-Given the $i$-th attack in the attack index set $\mathcal{I}_a$, the attack identification uncertainty set can be empirically determined as $\mathcal{C}_i = \{\bm{c}'|\|\bm{c}'-\bar{\bm{c}}_i\|_2^2<\varrho^2\}$ where $\varrho$ is the empirical upper bound on the deviation between the identified attack vector $\bar{\bm{c}}_i$ and the ground truth $\bm{c}_i$.
+As shown in Fig. \ref{fig:recovery}, the physics information is encoded through the measurement equation \eqref{eq:measure_nonlinear_1} and the SE \eqref{eq:se_nonlinear} when projecting the attack measurement onto the normal manifold defined by the LSTM-AE detector.
+Therefore, the main component of Algorithm \ref{alg:recovery} is to recover $\bm{z}_T^{nor}$ seen by both the BDD and the LSTM-AE detector.
+In line 3, the state estimation of the previous measurement is used as the warm start. \texttt{Adam} Optimiser \cite{kingma2014adam} is used to minimise the weighted loss $\mathcal{E}^k$ \eqref{eq:energy_function} by backpropagation with step size $lr_{\text{identifier}}$.
+Iteration in lines 5-14 is terminated if the reconstruction loss \eqref{eq:lstm_loss} is lower than the threshold $\tau_{\text{lstm}}$ or the maximum iteration number $ite_{\text{max}}$ is achieved.
+The minimum iteration number $ite_{\text{min}}$ is designed for warm-up purposes.
+Finally, the attack vector is identified by subtraction in line 15.